CartoDB/documentation/app/content/carto-user-manual/tutorials/scoring-areas-based-on demographic-data-to-select-advertising-panels-for-a-campaign.md

     ![Map aggregate score for each panel step 2](/img/cloud-native-workspace/tutorials/tutorial17_map_ooh_geosegmentation_panel_buffers_score_step2.png)

     Click on "Run SQL analysis".
 This action will create another layer.
-Leave layer in its current styling for now.
+Leave the layer in its current styling for now.
 Click on the 3 dots on the right of the new layer and select "Show data table".
 Explore the table and observe the resulting column for average normalized score.

      ![Map aggregate score for each panel final](/img/cloud-native-workspace/tutorials/tutorial17_map_ooh_geosegmentation_panel_buffers_score_final.png)